 Proposed projects will be scored and ranked on the basis of applicant responses to the below criteria.
-Project programming recommendations may not be based strictly on the rating criteria given the various components of the Active Transportation Program ATP and requirements of the various fund sources.
+Project programming recommendations may not be based strictly on the rating criteria given the various components of the ATP and requirements of the various fund sources.

-- Benefit to "disadvantaged communities".
-(0 to 5-10 points) Applicants must: - Demonstrate how the project connects the disadvantaged community(ies) to commonly identified resources or amenities such as medical facilities, employers, parks, community centers and grocery stores. - b-a.
+- 1. Benefit to "disadvantaged communities".
+(0 to 10 points) Applicants must: - a.
 Provide a map that delineates the specific disadvantaged census tract(s) or school(s) that will benefit from the project in relationship to the project site.